 Using a price tracking SaaS relieves you from the workload of building and maintaining software, and it doesn’t call for technical knowledge.

 No matter how you collate competitor pricing information, keep in mind that this is a continuous effort which will improve your sales, profitability and competitiveness.
-Now that we fully grasp the importance of price intelligence, let’s learn more about its use.

 Brand positioning refers to the consumers’ perception of your brand in comparison to your competitors.
 In other words, it’s where your target market positions your brand in their mind among other players in the market.
 Price positioning is just one aspect of it that must be aligned with your marketing strategy.